Siebel Deployment Planning Guide > Application-Level Deployment Planning >

 Also relevant are user settings in the Outbound Communications section of the User Preferences screen, such as whether a reply contains the original message (Include Original Message in Reply setting), or whether HTML or plain text is an agent's default message format (Default Message Format setting).

-Siebel Email Response coverage in this topic focuses on inbound and outbound email processing.
-In a multichannel environment, or when Siebel Universal Queuing is deployed, session communications performance issues also apply.
-Using Siebel Smart Answer, especially for auto-response capabilities, reduces the number of agents needed to handle incoming email and reduces corresponding demand on session-related computing resources, such as AOM or CommSessionMgr.
+Siebel Email Response coverage in this chapter focuses on inbound and outbound email processing.
+In a multichannel environment, session communications performance issues also apply.